 Tool 2: How to sign an image with Photoshop

 Adobe Photoshop is one of the most popular premium photo editing programs available.
-It allows you to create, edit, and alter images, and with this application, you can sign an image.
+It allows you to create, edit, and alter images; with this application, you can sign an image.

 The steps involved in signing an image with Photoshop are complex; it involves two processes.
-First, you have to create a brush preset based on a scanned image of your handwritten signature.
+First, you must create a brush preset based on a scanned image of your handwritten signature.
 Then, you’ll add it to the image you want to sign.

 Here are the steps required to sign an image with Photoshop::

-Being by writing your signature on a plain white piece of paper.
-Use a fine point permanent marker; black works best.
+Begin by writing your signature on a plain white piece of paper.
+Use a fine-point permanent marker; black works best.
 Then scan or take a high-quality image of the hand-drawn signature.
-You’ll be using it as a digital signature, so save it as a JPEG on your computer.
+You’ll use it as a digital signature, so save it as a JPEG on your computer.

 Once it’s saved to your computer as a digital image, open it in Photoshop.
 Crop as much of the white background as you can.
 Then you’ll need to use the magic wand tool to select the written signature.
 After doing so, hit Edit > Define Brush Preset, and give it a name.

-The next step is to simply open the image that you want to sign in Photoshop.
-Then, simply use the new brush to add your signature to the image.
-Alter and adjust the size of the brush to fit the signature to the image appropriately.
+The next step is to open the image you want to sign in Photoshop.
+Then, use the new brush to add your signature to the image.
+Alter and adjust the brush size to fit the signature to the image appropriately.

 - High image quality